What's the best road bike for a beginner? In this guide, we discuss some of the key features to look for in your first road bike.

-It's all very well for Bradley Wiggins to be hunched into his aero position, but for new riders, or anyone who’s joints are not as good as they were, a relaxed, more upright position is key to keeping things comfortable.
+It's all very well for Bradley Wiggins to be tucked into his super-aero aero position; with a low front end and a long reach; but for new road riders, or anyone whose joints are not as good as they were, then a more relaxed, more upright position is key to keeping things comfortable.
 This is your Sportive bike.
-In the last few years we have seen a huge growth in Sportive type road bikes, from entry level to high performance.
+In the last few years, we have seen a huge growth in Sportive type road bikes, from entry level to high performance.

 Frame and fork material

 Another key area to consider, when you're purchasing your first road bike, is whether you want a carbon or alloy frame and/or fork.

 Most entry level road bikes will be aluminium framed road bicycles, and perhaps a carbon fibre fork; this provides a good balance between reliability and robustness of the alloy frame, but with vibration absorption provided by the more compliant carbon material in the fork.

 If you're looking to have a bike with a lower weight, and greater lateral stiffness though, then you should consider a full carbon frame and fork.
 Carbon framed road bikes are lighter, and they can be more comfortable (because they're more compliant); therefore they can be faster!